AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

  <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task3-clue2.png" /></p>
  <br />

-4. Next we will check the Firewall Monitor Threat logs, to see if any unexpected behaviour is happening.
+**Step 4:** Next we will check the Firewall Monitor Threat logs, to see if any unexpected behaviour is happening.
 In the Threat Logs, you can see some **Log4j** Attacks.
 But for some reason, the Firewall isn't blocking them, just alerting.
 See the picture below as an example.
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/alert-log4j-new.png" alt="alert" width="1000" /></p>

-5. Now you have to change/update the Threat Profile on the Security Policy to block/reset the vulnerable traffic.
+**Step 5:** Now you have to change/update the Threat Profile on the Security Policy to block/reset the vulnerable traffic.
 To perform the change on the Security Policy follow the instructions below:
    1. On the Firewall tab on the browser, navigate to the Policies tab, and select Secuirty on the left pane
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/pol1.png" width="1000" /></p>
    2. Now you can see all the Security rules.
 Click on the Rule **Allow inbound** frontend rule, and a new window will open